Weapon H: Savage Avengers

 On a late night in New York city, having moved himself and his to a more populated area to get away from the constant conflict in his life.
 Clayton ends up hulking out on a mugger after he attempted to jump him while leaving a local grocery.
-Due to the misunderstanding he ended up coming in conflict with The Black Knight who originally thought Mr. Cortez was the one in need of help.
-When a Mad Bomb device went off driving most everyone in the major city area insane with blind rage.
-The two renounced their tumult in pursuit of finding and shutting off the source of said chaos Eventually coming to a hidden underground chasm where the stolen Alchemax technology had been procured by cultists of Set.
-But were waylaid by the sudden appearance of other more vicious heroic protectorates the likes of Dardevil (Elektra), Agent Anti-Venom as well as Cloak & Dagger at the sight at Conan of Cimmeria battling against a nanoactive series Deathlok.
+Due to the misunderstanding he ended up coming in conflict with Black Knight.
+The two renounced their tumult in pursuit of finding and shutting off the source of said chaos.
+Eventually coming to a hidden underground chasm where the stolen Alchemax technology had been procured by cultists of Set.
+But were waylaid by the sudden appearance of other more vicious heroic protectorates the likes of Daredevil (Elektra), Agent Anti-Venom as well as Cloak and Dagger at the sight at Conan battling Deathlok.
 Sensing a fellow hero in need of help, the six anti-heroes rallied to fight against the reanimated cyber-assassin while shutting off the rage inducing apparatus.
 Even with the barbarians help, their union was initially overmatched by his would-be assailant.
 Clay himself being temporarily depowered by a Gamma Siphon which sapped him of his great strength.
 An ad hock strike at a weakness developed by these unlikely allies caused the Deathlok's temporal drive to malfunction.
 Sending Conan and his odd contemporaries hurtling through the time stream into distant history.
 After the temporal conflagration had stabilized, Whitman and Clay landed somewhen in the Hyborian Age of Conan's original birth.